-- For detailed networking information, see the Protege WX Network Administrator Guide. - For basic information on Protege WX controller networking see AN-189: Protege WX Connectivity Guide.
+For detailed networking information, see the Protege GX Network Administrator Guide.

 Port Forwarding Requirements

 In order for the controller to be accessible externally, port forwarding must be configured at the router.
 Port forwarding is a method of mapping an IP address and port on a local subnet to an external port, so that the networked device is accessible over the internet.